 Founders created its Advisory Board to serve as a valuable resource for our professionals.
-The Board’s members, which include distinguished business and professional leaders, have a wealth of wisdom and experience from which our team can draw to help us continually improve, provide an industry-leading level of service to our clients and serve as a valuable network within our communities.
+The Board’s members, which include distinguished business and professional leaders, have a wealth of wisdom and experience from which our team can draw from to help us continually improve, provide an industry-leading level of service to our clients and serve as a valuable network within our communities.

-Mr. Brown resides in Birmingham, Alabama, with his wife Janie and has three sons currently attending college.
+David resides in Birmingham, Alabama, with his wife Janie and has three sons currently attending college.
 He holds a J.D. and a M.B.A. from the University of Alabama, as well as a B.S. in Business Administration from Louisiana State University.

-Mr. Davis is Chairman of the Board for Metalplate Galvanizing, Inc., a provider of hot dip industrial galvanizing serving the steel industry throughout the Southeast.
+Hartwell Davis is Chairman of the Board for Metalplate Galvanizing, Inc., a provider of hot dip industrial galvanizing serving the steel industry throughout the Southeast.
 For the past 34 years, he has been either President or Chairman of Metalplate, and has led the company from its founding to become the benchmark leader in the galvanizing industry.